usma-eecs/cs483/Lesson 1/README.md

 ## Lesson Content

-You can find the lesson content in the [Lesson 1 - Introduction](Lesson 1/Lesson 1 - Introduction.pptx) file.
+You can find the lesson content in the [slides](https://github.com/usma-eecs/cs483/blob/main/Lesson%201/Lesson%201%20-%20Introduction.pptx) for this lesson.

 ## For Next Lesson

-For the next lesson, read [Brian Carrier's paper](https://github.com/usma-eecs/cs483/blob/main/Lesson%201/Lesson%201%20-%20Introduction.pptx) and be prepared to discuss.
+For the next lesson, read [Brian Carrier's paper](https://github.com/usma-eecs/cs483/blob/main/Lesson%201/Carrier%20-%20Open%20Source%20Forensics.pdf) and be prepared to discuss.

 ## Additional Resources